-Student appraisal:
+Student appraisal

-Students will have an opportunity to evaluate this course with the IDEA evaluation at the end of the semester.
+Students will be able to evaluate the class and the instructor at the end of the semester

 CLASS POLICIES

 Attendance Policy

 Attendance and participation are required at all times.
 3 absences will be given to each student for the entire semester, use it wisely!
 University travel and Legal obligations will be the only excused absences allowed (written documentation required).
 Each absence beyond 3 will result in a loss of one letter grade.
 Arriving late to class and early departure is unacceptable.
 2 such occurrences will result in an absence and the attendance grade will be reduced accordingly.
 Any student(s) maintaining no less than a "B" average and perfect attendance may waive the final exam if so desired.
 No exceptions will be made for any of the above policies.